jeanCarloMachado/PythonSearch/docs/entities.md

 ## Entry

+The main entity of this project.
+Composed of a tuple of (entry_name : str, entry_values: dict).
-A dictionary like entitiy that is available to be searched and executed.
+The name is searched and the values executed.

+## Configuration

+A configuration of the hole application.
+Also includes entries configurations

 ## Interpreter

 The interpreter of an entry

 ## Search ui